deliteser112/eclipse-platform-releng-buildtools/docs/rdap.md

 The result is still valid JSON, but with extra whitespace added to align the data on the page.

+### `subtype` parameter <a id="subtype_parameter"></a>

+The subtype parameter is used only for entity searches, to select whether the results should include contacts, registrars or both.
+If specified, the subtype should be 'all', 'contacts' or 'registrars'.
+Setting the subtype to 'all' duplicates the normal behavior of returning both.
+Setting it to 'contacts' or 'registrars' causes an entity search to return only contacts or only registrars.

 ### Next page links <a id="next_page_links"></a>

 The number of results returned in a domain, nameserver or entity search is